 What D&O Insurance Covers

-D&O insurance covers legal fees, settlements, and other costs in the event directors or officers of the company are sued for alleged wrongful acts.
-Directors and officers of a company can be held personally liable for a breach of this fiduciary duty.
-A D&O policy also provides coverage for the company if it is required by statute or bylaws to indemnify directors and officers.
+D&O insurance covers legal fees, settlements, and other costs in the event that company directors or officers are sued for alleged wrongful acts.
+Directors and officers of a company can be held personally liable for personal actions while working on behalf of the company.
+A D&O policy also provides coverage for the company if it is required by statute or company bylaws to indemnify directors and officers.